I prepared my dough in the Nutril mill artiste. You can prepare it any stand mixer or knead it hand also.

 Heat an iron tawa and make sure it is hot.
 Make sure the heat is at medium to medium-high.
 Tawa should always be hot.

 Place the rolled paratha on the hot tawa.
-Let it cook for 30 seconds or so, spread ¼ to ½ tsp of oil around the edges, and cook for 30 seconds.
+Let it cook for 30 seconds or so, spread ¼ tsp of oil around the edges, and cook for 30 seconds.

-Note - Make sure you press the edges so that it cooks well.
+Note – Make sure you press the edges so that it cooks well.
 Add oil as required and flip the parathas as required.
-Basically, we need to cook until the parathas are crisp, and brown spots appear.
+We need to cook until the parathas are crisp, and brown spots appear.
 Be a little generous with the oil.

 Place the prepared paratha separately and apply a small layer of butter.
 This step is optional.

 You can prepare the filling with your preferred cheese and spice blends.
 Instead of red chili flakes, you can add finely chopped deseeded jalapenos as well.
 Cheese and jalapenos make the best combo.

 Do not overfill the stuffing and press evenly for soft and crisp parathas.
 Make sure your tawa is hot while cooking the paratha.